-Desperate Living is a major new programme that brings artists, public organisations and informal groups together to test out new and experimental forms of collaborative programming, knowledge sharing and production explored through the lens of LGBTQ+ healthcare.
+Desperate Living is an ongoing programme that brings artists, public organisations and informal groups together to test out new and experimental forms of collaborative programming, knowledge sharing and production explored through the lens of LGBTQ+ healthcare.

-Over the coming year, the project will explore alternative ways of living and caring through a series of collaborative projects working with intergenerational LGBTQ+ people and starting with artists Sunil Gupta, Conal McStravick and Raju Rage.
-From Autumn 2021, a public series of research events and projects will take place onsite following the Studio Voltaire Capital Project.
+The project explores alternative ways of living and caring through a series of collaborative projects and residencies working with intergenerational LGBTQ+ people and with artists Sunil Gupta, Conal McStravick and Raju Rage and the right lube.
+From Autumn 2021, a series of public events and projects will take place onsite following the Studio Voltaire Capital Project.

 Supported by Paul Hamlyn Foundation and Mila Charitable Organisation.

 If you are an LGBTQ+ community or health organisation interested to find out more or get involved, please email email@example.com

 Sunil Gupta will embark on a twelve–month residency in 2021, set within Imperial College Healthcare NHS Trust’s adult HIV Clinic at St. Mary’s Hospital, London.

 Working closely with hospital staff and patients, Gupta will ask questions about one of the major institutions that plays a role in defining gender/sexuality and collaborate with patients to explore their healthcare experiences as part of their care.
 The residency will lead to a series of works and a public programme of workshops and events.